Emotional Support Animal (ESA) Letter For College Students

 Laws that Protect a College Student’s ESA

 Bringing an Emotional Support Animal (ESA) to college can be important for students dealing with mental health challenges.
-Thankfully, several laws protect your right to have an ESA in college housing, ensuring you can have the support you need.
+Thankfully, several federal laws protect your right to have an ESA in college housing, ensuring you can have the support you need.
 Understanding these laws will help you navigate the process and confidently advocate for your rights.

 Fair Housing Act (FHA)